-While the rise of human rights regimes across the globe is evident, to which extent these regimes are accessible and effective is less clear.
-This course focuses on the question what human rights mean in practice for people.
+While the rise of human rights regimes across the globe is evident, the extent to which these regimes are accessible and effective is less clear.
 Citizens who wish to invoke human rights in support of a particular cause are usually confronted with both legal and practical obstacles, and may choose alternative forms of action rather than going to a court or a human rights body.
 Moreover, in particular in societies where religious and/or customary law are important, framing problems as human rights issues may even be counterproductive and reinforce resistance against redressing such problems.
-Human rights norms are made at the international level, but to what extent and how do they filter through in various locations; what kind of processes of translation and vernacularization take place; which actors play a role in that; and to what extent are norms imposed or appropriated?

-This course examines issues concerning the proliferation and effectiveness of human rights, access to justice and the translation and appropriation of human rights by various actors.
-It will introduce students to the main theories regarding the potential and limitations of rights and rights discourse, regarding access to justice, legal awareness and legal consciousness, as well as regarding the way in which human rights may be interpreted, contested and reframed in practice.
+This course examines issues concerning the proliferation and effectiveness of human rights, access to justice and legal and non-legal human rights-related strategies that actors use in practice.
+It will introduce students to the main theories regarding the potential and limitations of rights and rights discourse, regarding access to justice, as well as regarding the way in which human rights may be interpreted, contested and reframed in practice.
 Such analysis will assist students to better understand under what conditions and in what ways human rights can become effective tools for citizens in improving their lives.
 The primary focus will be on the developing world, as it is here that the problems of realising human rights are generally most profound.
-The course is of a socio-legal nature and builds on empirical studies and will thus help students to broaden their view from an internal-legal perspective to an external view of what human rights may and may not achieve.
+The course is of a socio-legal nature and will thus help students to broaden their view from an internal-legal perspective to an external view of what human rights may and may not achieve.

 Students can understand the difference between looking at human rights from an internal-legal perspective and from an external, socio-legal perspective and how these two relate to one another, and they are able to assess concrete cases from both perspectives

 Mode of instruction